 - Blood products.
 Administration of IVIg may temporarily increase platelet counts in some children and adults with ITP; consider IVIg if the situation requires a rapid, temporary rise in platelet count.

-- Thrombopoeitic.
+- Thrombopoietic.
 These agents directly stimulate bone marrow platelet production.

 Nursing care for a child with idiopathic thrombocytopenia purpura include:

 Assessment in a child with ITP include the following:

 - History.
 Medications can be a common etiology for inducing thrombocytopenia, and patients should have their medications carefully reviewed; one study used three distinct methods to document drugs that may be associated with drug-induced immune thrombocytopenia (DITP).